 - Vegetable broth or water – If you have a good-quality store-bought vegetable broth, go ahead and use that.
 I like this one.
 Otherwise, water works really well here.

-- Lime juice – Optional, but the bright hit of acid really boosts the flavour of the soup.
+- Lime juice – Optional, but adding a bright hit of acid at the end really boosts the flavour of the soup.

 - Cilantro – Chopped fresh cilantro is a flavourful garnish that is fabulous in this lentil soup.